 Engage with senior leaders to communicate values

 CHROs should align with senior leaders to communicate organizational values.
-The conduct of senior leaders in an organization can influence the behavior of employees.
-If senior leaders demonstrate the values of the organization, employees are bound to instill the same values.
+The conduct of senior leaders in an organization can influence the behaviour of employees.
+If senior leaders demonstrate the values of the organization, employees are bound to instil the same values.
 CHROs essentially make senior leaders as culture advocates.

 Chief HR leaders, as is known today, are not just culture keepers, but builders and drivers too.
 In an increasingly competitive business environment, they act as a strategic growth partner by propagating a growth culture.
 Right from hiring to exit, it is necessary for HR leaders to ensure that each employee learns about organizational values.
 Instilling organizational values is a consistent process and HR leaders need to ensure employees are addressed at every touchpoint.
 It could be a long time but as is known all good things take time.